jbangdev/jbang-npm/README.md

 # jbang-npm - Java Script in your JavaScript

-Install and use [JBang](https://www.jbang.dev) from npm based projects
+Install and use [JBang](https://www.jbang.dev) from npm based projects.

 ![](java_script.png)

+Lets you use your own local scripts, [JBang AppStore](https://jbang.dev/appstore) alias or any network reachable jar or Maven artifact.

 ## Usage
 The `jbang.exec()` function accepts a string that will be passed as the command-line arguments to the `jbang` executable.